The Cable Guy: Reception

 The Cable Guy has been regarded as having a darker tone than most of Carrey's previous work.
+While the character may seem goofy at first, similar to previous Carrey roles, he later turns more sinister and scary.
 Audiences and film critics had mixed reactions to the change.
 The film was on J. Hoberman's Top 10 best of the year.
 Roger Ebert included The Cable Guy in his worst of the year list for 1996, though colleague Gene Siskel disagreed, calling it "a very good film.
 [Carrey's] best since The Mask".
-Ebert found Carrey's performance so bizarre and creepy, it undermined the entire story, and felt the movie was more of a dark comedy than was necessary.
+Ebert found Carrey's "bizarre" and "creepy" performance undermined the entire story, and felt the movie was more of a dark comedy than was necessary.
+Slant Magazine named his role one the "15 Famous Movie Psychopaths".

-In spite of its mixed reception, the film has achieved a cult following, and has been attributed to helping Carrey pursue more serious roles such as The Truman Show and Eternal Sunshine of the Spotless Mind.
-Carrey named the movie as one his favorite that he worked on:I have odd favorites that may not be for kids, but The Cable Guy is one of my favorite movies.
+In spite of its mixed reception, the film has achieved a cult following, and has been credited for helping Carrey pursue more serious roles such as The Truman Show and Eternal Sunshine of the Spotless Mind.
+Carrey named the movie one of his favorites that he worked on:I have odd favorites that may not be for kids, but The Cable Guy is one of my favorite movies.
 I think Ben Stiller did an amazing job, and it's populated with the greatest comedy actors of our day when they were just coming into their power.
 I love that character.
 That character is all of us: we were all raised by the TV.

+Stiller calls The Cable Guy the "most educational and spirit-building" failure of his career.
+Despite its initial flop, he says, "the making of it was a pure creative experience" thanks to Carrey's boldness: "It was pretty shocking, mainly because I never experienced such a high-profile project not doing well."
+But the experience taught him invaluable lessons: "You learn that it sometimes goes well and it sometimes doesn't.
+I have found it [has a life], more so than other movies I made that were more 'successful.'"